TheDeveloper101/thedeveloper101.github.io/_pages/cv.md

 Service and leadership
 ======
 * MatLab tutor for Math department (Spring 2025 to present)
-* Undergraduate member of UMD CS Education Committee
+* Undergraduate member of UMD CS Education Committee (Fall 2025 - Spring 2026)
-* Co-founder and organizer of UMD undergraduate Programming Language Theory Club
+* Co-founder and organizer of UMD undergraduate Programming Language Theory Club (Fall 2024 to present)